-March is National Credit Education Month so we’re putting the spotlight on products that we feel very strongly about since it can universally help everyone’s credit score.
+March is National Credit Education Month so we’re putting the spotlight on products that we feel very strongly about since they can universally help everyone’s credit score.

 Plus, they’re free to use and comes from one of the three national credit bureaus.

 This topic may be repetitive, but your credit score is truly an important 3-digit number in your life.
 Every major institution uses your score to determine if it’s worth the risk to lend you money, let you open a credit card, let you rent an apartment, let you get that car, and even let you get that smartphone.

 That’s why it’s important to keep tabs on your credit score and to regularly check your credit reports for any potential mistakes so you can fix them quickly.
 Every year, everyone can get a free credit report from each of the 3 major bureaus – Experian, TransUnion, and Equifax.
 It’s recommended to space it out instead of getting all 3 at once so you can check if there are any issues throughout the year.
 So for instance, request one report in the Spring, one in Summer, and one in Winter.

 If you want additional help monitoring, you can use Credit Sesame’s free service to keep track of your TransUnion score.

 Deciphering Your Credit Score